libavg/libavg/sphinxdoc/misc.rst

             Sets the number of threads used to load bitmaps.
 The default is a single thread.
 This should generally be less than the number of logical cores available.

+    .. autoclass:: ImageCache

+        libavg's global two-level cache of images in CPU (general system) and GPU (graphics card) memory.
+Access this class using the :samp:`player.cache` property.
+The cache is used for all images loaded from files in textures, including :py:class:`ImageNode` images, :py:class:`VectorNode` textures and fill textures, and all :py:class:`RasterNode` mask textures. :py:class:`Bitmap` objects are not cached.

+        .. py:attribute:: capacity

+            The capacity of the cache as a tuple (cpu, gpu) in bytes.
+The capacity can also be set using :samp:`avgrc`.
+Default CPU capacity is one-quarter of physical RAM, default GPU capacity is 16 megabytes.

+        .. py:method:: getNumImages -> (cpu, gpu)

+            Returns the number of images loaded.

+        .. py:method:: getMemUsed -> (cpu, gpu)

+            Returns the number of bytes used by images.

     .. autoclass:: CubicSpline(controlpoints)